UMaine Wild Blueberry Conference Series

 In this session we will hear a research update on the impact of increased temperature on wild blueberry in the field and the ability of drones to predict plant stress.
 The positive and negative effects of warming, and potential mitigation techniques will be discussed.

-Mar 17: Wild Blueberry Commission of Maine Update
+Mar 17: Wild Blueberry Commission of Maine Update; Speakers

 Do you ever wonder what exactly the Wild Blueberry Commission does, or how you can become involved in it?
 Executive Director Eric Venturini will provide an overview of the Commission’s work last year to support Maine’s wild blueberry farmers and businesses, and present our plans to increase the prosperity of the Maine wild blueberry industry in 2021.
 The Commission is dedicated to our mission of “conserving and promoting the prosperity and welfare of this State and of the wild blueberry industry of this State by fostering research and extension programs, by supporting the development of promotional opportunities and other activities related to the wild blueberry industry.”

-Chris Howard from the UMaine Extension Crop Insurance Program will give an update on wild blueberry related crop insurance programs.
-If any other organization would like to give an update to this group on this date please reach out to Lily Calderwood at email@example.com.
+Chris Howard from the UMaine Extension Crop Insurance Program will give an update on crop insurance and food safety updates.
+If any other organization would like to give an update to this group on this date please reach out to Lily Calderwood at firstname.lastname@example.org.

 Fridays, January 29 – March 19, 2021 12:00 PM – 2:00 PM